E. James Ladwig

-E. James "Jim" Ladwig (born April 13, 1938) is a retired American politician and businessman.
-He was a member of the Wisconsin State Assembly for twelve years.
-A Republican, he represented Caledonia, Wisconsin, and northern Racine County.
+Eldor James "Jim" Ladwig (April 13, 1938 – March 28, 2023) was an American businessman and Republican politician from Racine County, Wisconsin.
+He was a member of the Wisconsin State Assembly for twelve years, representing Wisconsin's 63rd Assembly district from 1979 to 1983, and from 1985 to 1993.
+Earlier, he served on the Racine County Board of Supervisors.

+His wife, Bonnie Ladwig, succeeded him in the State Assembly.
+Their son, Jim, served as Racine County executive.

 Early life and career

 Ladwig was born on April 13, 1938, in Milwaukee, Wisconsin.
-He graduated from Riverside University High School and the University of Wisconsin-Madison.
+He graduated from Riverside University High School and the University of Wisconsin–Madison.
 Ladwig served in the United States Army, worked as a high school teacher, and later became an investment broker.

 Political career

 Ladwig was first elected to the Assembly in 1978, defeating incumbent Democrat Marcel Dandeneau.
-Additionally, he was Supervisor of the Town of Caledonia, Wisconsin, from 1971 to 1973 and Member of the Racine County Board of Supervisors from 1974 to 1978.
+Additionally, he was Supervisor of the Town of Caledonia, Wisconsin, from 1971 to 1973, and a member of the Racine County Board of Supervisors from 1974 to 1978.

 Personal life and family

+On December 19, 1958, James Ladwig married Bonnie L. Adams.
+They were married for 62 years and had three children.
+Bonnie succeeded him in the State Assembly after he left office in 1993.
+Bonnie died in 2020; James Ladwig died March 28, 2023, in Lake Placid, Florida.

-Ladwig is married to Bonnie Ladwig, who ultimately succeeded him after his retirement from the Wisconsin Assembly.
-They have three children.
-Their son Jim was Racine County Executive from 2011 to 2014.
+Their son Jim was Racine County executive from 2011 to 2014.